Emre-Sari/methodDemosInJava/README.md

 }
 ```
+### Method that returns whether the string that comes as a parameter is a polyndrome;
 ### kendisine parametre olarak gelen stringin polindrom olup olmadığını döndüren method;
-### method that returns whether the string that comes as a parameter is a polyndrome;
 ```java
 public class isİtPolindrom {